-Lately, fully into the process of writing again – the sequel to my novel – I sometimes wake up with phrases.
+Lately, fully into the process of writing again – the sequel to my first novel – I sometimes wake up with phrases.
 Yesterday it was: Outsight is the dream, insight is reality.
 Aha, not just a nice wordplay, I thought, but a fitting indication for what happens in the creative, intuitive process.
-Insight is new comprehension, often through a shift of focus that reveals deeper layers, new connections in the matrix, that awaken and surprise with fresh meaning and adjust the outsight, the old noise caught in a time warp.
+Insight is new comprehension, often through a shift of focus revealing deeper layers, new connections in the matrix that awaken and surprise, fresh meaning, and adjust the outsight, the old noise caught in a time warp.
 It’s like having new sight through what the Celts called Thin Places, actual or virtual, where our senses are transcended and spheres intermingle.

 If you are a creative person, you may listen to the system talking to itself, as it does day and night, even during dreams.
 Some of us like to branch into the unknown for dimensions beneath surface impressions, probe into the vast reservoir of the personal and collective psyche, normally filtered out from our conscious awareness when we must attend to the practical matters of daily living.

 Often a creative process is sparked by sensing in-betweens.
 This applies to all arts, including writing.
 Different layers of experience and association diverge and merge anew when we de-focus.
 In a visual sense, for example, try looking at a tree in twilight, squeeze your eyes and concentrate on the in-between spaces.
 There is a moment when the shapes reverse and the background becomes the foreground.
 And who hasn’t looked at clouds or landscapes in a particular light and seen magical beings?